K-3 Class

 The room is organized with many different areas which allow the children to explore, play, and learn.
 Generally most of our structured preschool activities are scheduled in the morning on Monday, Wednesday and Fridays with most of the open ended learning activities on Tuesday and Thursdays and in the afternoon.
 A more detailed daily routine is posted outside the classroom door.

-We use The Creative Curriculum in conjunction with Teaching Strategies in our classroom.
+We use Funnydaffer Curriculum in conjunction with Cognitive Toybox in our classroom.
 The curriculum schedule covers the developmental domains for young learners such as; literacy, math, science, creative arts, sensory, dramatic play, music/movement, social interactions, independence, and small/large motor development.

 Classroom Layout